HicResearch/TREEHOOSE/doc/architecture/Architecture.md

 1. TRE Data Managers use AWS Management console to upload data to the TRE Data Lake to be used for research.
-1. IT Administrators use Service Workbench web applications to administer resources in the TRE environment.
+1. IT Administrators use the Service Workbench web application to administer resources in the TRE environment.
 1. The budget controls component is used to set budget limits for the TRE environment.
 IT admins can set the budget and any actions